-Ray joined the Trust in May 2013.
+Ray was originally appointed in May 2013 for 2 years and was re-appointed in May 2016.
 After early accounting roles, Ray spent a period of time as a management consultant before taking on a range of finance director roles for commercial organisations in the East Midlands.

 He gained exposure to the NHS from his role as deputy chief executive of an ambulance service, before moving back into consultancy.
 Since 2005 Ray has been the chief operating officer of the Gangmasters Licensing Authority.
 He is currently the treasurer of Nottinghamshire County Cricket Club.

 Claire was originally appointed in May 2013 for 2 years and was re-appointed in May 2016.
 Claire is a qualified solicitor who served as MP for Watford between 1997 and 2010.
 During her time in Parliament Claire undertook a broad range of roles, including parliamentary private secretary to the Minister of State for Health, vice chamberlain to Her Majesty’s Household, and Justice Minister.
 In this role she established the National Victims Service, responsible for its core £10m budget.

 Since 2011 she has been the chief executive of the Independent Pharmacy Federation, the representative organisation for independent pharmacists.
 She also acts as an associate director at Interchange Solutions, advising on compliance with the Bribery Act 2010 and anti-corruption measures.

 Tim was originally appointed in November 2013 for 2 years and was re-appointed in November 2016.
 Tim is currently chairman of the British Paralympic Association and before this had a very successful swimming career - both nationally and internationally for the British Paralympics Swimming Team.